Episode Transcript

 for your time, brother, appreciate it.
 Thanks for the good

 saves on the trail.
-Great.
-It's great meeting you and
+Great, it's great meeting you and

-you do for the community.
-Man, hearing your stories the
+all that you do for the community.

-community that you have created in Colorado.
+Hearing your stories the community that you have created in Colorado.

 Speaker 1 (01:09:29):